 In January 2008, The City of Winter Park began an ambitious initiative to put its entire distribution system underground.
 Phase 1 was funded by \$14 million in bonds to fund the undergrounding of 9.3 miles of mainline feeder underground and provide \$2.5 million in matching funds for neighborhoods that want to participate in the funding to accelerate the undergrounding of the distribution system within their neighborhood and an additional three million per year has been budgeted for undergrounding the distribution system.
 The City of Winter Park requires that new residential electric services be installed underground.
-In 2016 the City Of Winter Park completed an estimated 6.1 miles of distribution undergrounding and to date, our distribution system is sixty percent (61.5%) underground.

 The Winter Park electric distribution system was originally designed by Progress Energy Florida (PEF).
 When the system equipment requires replacement, the defective equipment is replaced with equivalent equipment.
 In some cases the City will install equipment upgrades.
 For instance, the City began a program to replace steel cross arms and switch arms with arms constructed of fiberglass.
 This has been a successful strategy to reduce the number of outages caused by animal contact and is consistent with the City's overall plans.